 The first step in the planning and design process is determining your budget.
 While modular buildings are cost-effective, they are just like any construction project in that budget constraints limit the array of solutions available to you.
 After all, you don’t want to waste weeks or months designing and planning an intricate building only to realize you don’t have the funds to complete the build, forcing you back to the drawing board.

-Once we’ve agreed on budget, purpose, size, and goals, we can then tackle specific things that you might need for your building.
-While HVAC systems come standard on our units, you might need other things such as:
+Once we’ve agreed on budget, purpose, size, and goals, we can then tackle specific features your building might need.
+While HVAC systems come standard on our units, you may want other things such as:

-How long do you plan to use the building?
+How long do you plan to use the modular building?

-Within modular construction, there are two main subcategories.
-What category your building falls into will depend not only on its purpose but also how long you’ll need to use the building.
+Within modular construction, there are two main subcategories: mobile buildings vs. modular buildings.
+The category into which your building falls will depend not only on its purpose but also on how long you’ll need to use it.

-Modular buildings can be used as a semi-permanent building for long-term projects or a permanent solution to your building needs.
-These buildings are configurable, customizable, and expandable as needs change.
+Modular buildings can be used as semi-permanent buildings for long-term projects or as permanent solutions to your building needs.
+These modular units are configurable, customizable, and expandable as needs change.

 After we have determined what kind of building you need and how long you need it for, the next step involves lining up the permits and getting your build site ready.